 Increasing visitor numbers, coupled with welcoming host communities, has driven tourism to become an important industry for New Zealand’s economy, with many entrepreneurs, investors and local communities benefiting from the development of the industry.

-The Southland region boasts two Regional Tourism Organisations (RTOs): Destination Fiordland based in Te Anau and Venture Southland based in Invercargill actively promoting and marketing the region.
+The Southland region boasts two Regional Tourism Organisations (RTO): Destination Fiordland based in Te Anau and Venture Southland-based in Invercargill actively promoting and marketing the region.